stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 Github is just a mirror.
 Ping me, if your code is interesting and still MIT license, I will pull from your repo.

+> Do I need the ASP.NET runtime ?

+Hell no. SimpleW targets the standard .NET runtime — no ASP.NET overhead, no bloat.
+That said, if you want to run both side by side, nothing stops you from using the ASP.NET runtime — SimpleW will work just fine.

 > Why do you hate ASP.NET Core ?

 I don't hate it, but I don't like it (see the paragraph about [Why this library exists](../guide/what-is-simplew.md#why-this-library)).

+> Do you like Kestrel ?

+Kestrel is an awesome server.
+I just want a serious alternative to its hegemony.

 > Why is there no DI in SimpleW like in ASP.NET Core?